PTSolns/PTSolns-cli/docs/sketch-build-process.md

 If multiple libraries contain a file that matches the `#include` directive, the priority is determined by applying the following rules, one by one in this order, until a rule determines a winner:

-1. A library that has been specified using the [`--library` option](commands/arduino-cli_compile.md#options) of `arduino-cli compile` wins against a library in other locations
+1. A library that has been specified using the [`--library` option](commands/ptsolns-cli_compile.md#options) of `ptsolns-cli compile` wins against a library in other locations
 1. A library that is architecture compatible wins against a library that is not architecture compatible (see [**Architecture Matching**](#architecture-matching))
 1. A library with both [library name](#library-name-priority) and [folder name](#folder-name-priority) matching the